 - Exceptional quality both in terms of the interior and exterior of the pan.

-- The pan exceptional for browning and searing.
+- The pan is perfect for browning and searing meat.

-- The enamel is resistant to thermal shocks, scratching, and it does not require any seasoning, therefore, making it more durable.
+- The enamel is resistant to thermal shocks, scratching, and it does not require any seasoning.

-- A large capacity that can suit all your cooking needs, the 2.75-quart pans are perfect for day to day cooking while the 4-quart is ideal for large gatherings and families.
+- With a large capacity that can suit all your cooking needs, the 2.75-quart pans are perfect for day-to-day cooking.
+And the 4-quart is ideal for large gatherings and families.

-- Owing to the cast iron construction, the pan is oven safe in temperatures of close to 500 degrees Fahrenheit.
+- The pan is oven safe in temperatures of close to 500 degrees Fahrenheit.